adamtilson/ense271/lab-4/lab-doc.md

 Run your preview again, and confirm that all of the links are working correctly.

-This is all you need to do to link pages together in your prototype.
+This is the complete workflow to link pages together.
 In the next sections we will work on animations to bring the pages to life.

 While we're linking pages, notice that the `Weird Stuff` page should link to three sub pages...